excell-mobility/scheduling_service/README.md

 The Scheduling API is designed to optimize the route of a trip with multiple stops.
 It offers two endpoints which follow different purposes: schedulingnew finds the best fit for a new appointment into a given schedule of existing appointments (JSON array). schedulingcare plans the complete schedules for multiple cars.
 Therefore, it requires a detailed description (JSON) about different client constraints.
-The service acts as a wrapper for [jspirit](https://github.com/graphhopper/jsprit) by Graphhopper.
+The service acts as a wrapper for [jsprit](https://github.com/graphhopper/jsprit) by Graphhopper.

 ## Setup

 This web service comes as a [SpringBoot](https://projects.spring.io/spring-boot/) application so it's very easy to test it on your local machine.
 If you run the service from inside a Java IDE a Tomcat server will be launched and you can access the service through a browser via localhost:44434.

+### Application properties

+Internally, the Scheduling Service calls the [ExCELL Routing API](https://github.com/excell-mobility/routing_service) and includes its results into the appointment planning.
+The user can set up his/her own Routing Service or use the online version on the [ExCELL Developer Portal](https://www.excell-mobility.de/developer/docs.php?service=routing_service).
+The parameter `url.routingservice` in the `application.properties` defines which endpoint is used.
+The URL of th eonline API is the default setting but it requires a user login which can be configured in the `application.properties` as well.
+If user authentification is not required change the parameter of `url.routingservice.auth` to `false`.

 ### Build it